 How do you make one of the most beautiful places in Japan even more stunning?
 Add cherry blossoms.
-Here are all the best places in Kyoto to see them.
+Here are all the best places in Kyoto to see them, plus bonus spots in neighboring Nara.

 Where are the best cherry blossom spots in Kyoto?

 Most of our favorite spots are in Higashiyama, which is also where many of Kyoto’s most famous sites are located.
-To avoid the crowds, we recommend venturing to some of the places on the northern edge of the city.
-Needless to say, Kyoto will be busy as anything during this season, but for good reason, so embrace the crowds, enjoy the yukata-wearers and take a deep breath (just don’t inhale any petals).
+To avoid the crowds, we recommend venturing to the northern edge of the city.

 And don’t forget Osaka!
 The nearby city has its own top cherry blosssom spots.
 If you’re heading to Tokyo, we have the best blossom spots for the capital, too.